NVlabs/FPSci/docs/startupConfigReadme.md

 The default `startup.Any` file is included below:

 ```
-"playMode" = true;              // Set this to false for developer mode
+"developerMode" = false;        // Set this to true to enable developer mode (extra windows)
+"waypointEditorMode" = false;   // Set this to true to enable waypoint editor mode (target path creation)
 "fullscreen" = true;            // Set this to false to run in windowed mode
 "experimentConfigPath" = "";    // Leave this empty for default "experimentconfig.Any"
 "userConfigPath" = "";          // Leave this empty for default "userconfig.Any"